dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-08-16-99-bottles-of-oop.md

 ### Introduction.

-Writing code is the process of working your way to the next stable end point, not the end point itself.
-You don’t know the answer in advance, but instead, you are seeking it.
+Writing code is the process of <b>working your way to the next stable end point, not the end point itself.</b> You don’t know the answer in advance, but instead, you are seeking it.

 This book documents every step down every path of code, and so provides a guided-tour of the decisions made along the way.
 It not only shows how good code looks when it’s done, it reveals the thoughts that produced it.

 ### Rediscovering Simplicity {#chapter-1}

-Experience has taught you thatmost code will someday change, and you've begun to craft it in anticipation of that day.
+Experience has taught you that most code will someday change, and you've begun to craft it in anticipation of that day.
 Complexity seems both natural and inevitable.

 Where you once optimized code for understandability, you now focus on its changeability.
 Your code is less concrete but more abstract -you've made it initially harder to understand in hopes that it will ultimately be easier to maintain.